putraafriandi/sales-sql-analysis/README.md

 Insight: Measures month-over-month revenue growth to evaluate business performance trends.

 ## Key Insight

-- Revenue fluctuates across months, indicating inconsistent sales performance.
-- A small group of customers contributes a significant portion of total revenue.
+- A small group of customers contributes a significant portion of total revenue, indicating a strong dependency on high-value customers.
-- Some product categories generate high revenue despite lower sales volume.
+- Certain product categories generate high revenue despite lower sales volume, suggesting higher profit margins.
-- Monthly growth analysis shows both growth and decline periods, indicating potential seasonality or business variability.
+- Revenue shows inconsistent monthly trends, which may indicate seasonality or unstable demand patterns.
+- Average order value can be improved by targeting high-spending customer segments.

 ## Conclusion

 The analysis shows that business performance is influenced by both customer purchasing behavior and product distribution.
 Focusing on high-value customers and optimizing high-performing product categories can help improve overall revenue growth and business performance.

+## Business Recommendations
+- Focus on retaining high-value customers through loyalty programs or personalized offers.
+- Increase marketing efforts on high-performing product categories to maximize revenue.
+- Analyze low-performing months to identify potential causes and improve consistency.
+- Implement upselling or bundling strategies to increase average order value.